DZRJ-AM: 2017–present: Return of Radyo Bandido

-Following the end of agreement, most of the programs and radio personalities from 8TriMedia had been now integrated to DZRJ's programming.
-With that development, DZRJ brought back its legendary Radyo Bandido brand.
+On December 5, 2017, DZRJ brought back the Radyo Bandido brand, with most of 8TriMedia's programs and radio personalities integrated into its programming.

 Radyo Bandido TV

-Since June 6, 2018, some programs of Radyo Bandido began airing on "TeleRadyo" format through RJ DigiTV after its affiliate 2nd Avenue ended its free TV broadcast and its blocktime agreement with Solar Entertainment Corporation has expired.
-There are plans though to make a separate "TeleRadyo" sub-channel on RJdigiTV for the station.
-On September 16, 2019, DZRJ TeleRadyo began its initial test broadcast on RJ DigiTV sub-channel, and it is also available via SkyCable Channel 224 in Metro Manila.
+From June 6, 2018, some programs of Radyo Bandido began airing as a "TeleRadyo" format through RJ DigiTV after its affiliate 2nd Avenue ended its free TV broadcast due to the expiry of Solar Entertainment Corporation's airtime lease with the Jacintos.
+Plans for a separate "TeleRadyo" sub-channel on RJdigiTV carrying the AM station's video feed were also unveiled.

+On September 16, 2019, DZRJ TeleRadyo began its initial test broadcast on an RJ DigiTV sub-channel, and it also became available via SkyCable Channel 224 in Metro Manila.

 On October 15, 2019, the same standalone channel was formally launched as DZRJ RadioVision, reverting its cable and digital channel assignment on channel 29.03.
 Alongside this, DZRJ unveiled its new content.